Amber Room: Disappearance and mysteries

 After the report was made public, Leonid Arinshtein, who was a lieutenant in the Red Army in charge of a rifle platoon during the Battle of Königsberg, said: "I probably was one of the last people who saw the Amber Room".
 At the same time, he explained that the whole city was burning due to artillery bombardments, but also denied allegations that the Red Army burned the city on purpose, saying: "What soldiers would burn the city where they will have to stay?"

 A variation of this theory by some present-day residents of Kaliningrad (formerly Königsberg), is that at least parts of the room were found in the Königsberg Castle cellars after World War II by the Red Army.
 The Amber Room was allegedly still in good condition; this was not admitted at the time so the blame could fall upon the Nazis.
 To preserve this story, access to the ruins of the castle, which was allowed after World War II, was suddenly restricted to all, including historical and archaeological surveys, but the room is said to be in a storehouse near Königsberg Castle.

 Then in 1968, despite academic protests worldwide, Soviet general secretary Leonid Brezhnev ordered the destruction of Königsberg Castle, thus making any onsite research of the last known resting place of the Amber Room all but impossible.
 Later the search for the Amber Room continued in different locations, including near Wuppertal, Germany.

 Another hypothesis involves a bunker in Mamerki in northeastern Poland, or that Stalin ordered the Amber Room replaced with a replica prior to its looting, hiding the original.
 The main problem with finding the Amber Room is that the Nazi regime hid many items in many difficult-to-reach places, usually without documentation, leaving a wide search area.
 The Germans also moved items to destinations far from Europe in some cases.
 The search for the Amber Room has also been halted by authorities.
 In the case of Frýdlant castle it was halted because of the historic value of the castle.

 In October 2020 Polish divers from the Baltictech group found the wreck of the SS Karlsruhe, a ship which took part in Operation Hannibal, a sea evacuation which allowed more than a million German troops and civilians from East Prussia to escape advancing Soviet forces.
 The ship was attacked off the coast of Poland by Soviet aircraft after it sailed from Königsberg in 1945.
 The wreck holds many crates with unknown contents.
-An online news website, Live Science, reports that this German steamship may hold crates that contain parts of the Amber Room.
+An online news website, Live Science, reported that some of the crates might contain parts of the Amber Room, but divers subsequently discovered that they contained military equipment and personal belongings.